hdk0310/vertica/docker/README.md

 ## Overview

-Based on Dockerfile from [this](https://github.com/wmarinho/docker-hp-vertica).
+This Vertica Dockerfile is based on [this](https://github.com/wmarinho/docker-hp-vertica).
 Some notes about this Dockerfile:

-* Added new schema, new user, new role as examples.
+* Added new schema, new user and new role as examples.
 Avoid using `dbadmin` user for development purpose.
 * Added Java and Maven for Java-based ETL execution.
 * Demonstrated running Bash and SQL scripts to initialize the container/database.